SnowyMouse/invader/README.md

 # Invader
-Invader is an open source map and tag builder for Halo: Custom Edition written in C++ using the C++17 standard.
+Invader is an open source toolkit for creating Halo: Combat Evolved maps.
+It is written in C++ using the C++17 standard.

 ## Building Invader
 Building Invader requires that you have CMake 3.10 or newer as well as GCC and G++ 9.0 or later.
 For all programs to